anton-vakulenko/tinyshooter/README.md

 Edsdk.dll (32-bit version) from [Canon EDSDK](https://www.didp.canon-europa.com/) (for saving to PC feature only).
 You should obtain a copy of Edsdk.dll by yourself applying to Canon Developers Program.
 I'm not allowed to redistribute this DLL.

+That's all for regular user.
+For development purposes you should have [CodeBlocks 17.12](http://www.codeblocks.org/) (MinGW version) installed.

 ### Installing